 However, quite often the HMRC Field Force Officers use these powers in a threatening and intimidating way to bully people into paying up by saying they can do things which they can’t.
 For example on numerous occasions we have had business owners contact us saying they have a HMRC Field Force Officer there and if they don’t pay up immediately they will send for a van and start removing assets.
 This is not something they can do.
 We appreciate that you owe HMRC money and it needs to be paid back but there is no need for anybody to be nasty or threatening.
 Not all HMRC Field Force Officers are like this and some are very nice and reasonable but even with them it can be quite intimidating and frightening if you are unsure of their powers.

-We deal with HMRC Field Force officers and the Taking Control of Goods teams based in Leeds almost daily so we know what they can and cannot do and we know when they are saying something which is not true.
+We deal with HMRC Field Force officers and the Taking Control of Goods teams on a daily basis so we know what they can and cannot do and we know when they are saying something which is not true.

 So, if you have had a visit from a HMRC Field Force Officer recently we can step in and help you, even if they have started the Taking Control of Goods process and have made a list of your assets and say they will return and seize them.
 Quite often Taking Control of Goods Notices are issued incorrectly and we have a 100% record of getting Taking Control of Goods notices abandoned and cancelled if we challenge it.
 Once that is done we can then discuss what your options are with regards to dealing with the arrears you have and we will take over negotiations with HMRC whilst you carry on running your business.

 For a free no obligation chat to discuss how we can help please call us now (24/7) on 0800 980 2662 or 0161 825 8094.
 We cover the whole of the UK.